kubestellar/kubestellar/docs/content/v0.20/architecture.md

 ### Planned changes to the above:

 as part of the decoupling of transport from binding as described above, the following changes are included:
-- Binding Controller - one client connected to the WDS space and (or more in the future) to connect to one or more ITS shards.
+- Binding Controller - one client connected to the WDS space and one (or more in the future) to connect to one or more ITS shards.
   - The WDS-connected client is used to start the dynamic informers/listers for most API resources in the WDS.